 I love using quinoa in vegetarian recipes because it is packed with protein and all the essential amino acids, which totally balances out the meal.

-Preheat oven to 400F.
-Spray a medium sized baking dish with olive oil.
+- Preheat oven to 400F.
+Spray a medium sized baking dish with olive oil or vegetable oil.

-Remove the cap of each bell pepper and use a knife to cut out the pith and seeds on the inside.
+- Remove the cap of each bell pepper and use a knife to carve out the pith and seeds on the inside.
 Rinse the bell peppers to remove the remaining seeds.